stefanycos/spring-redis-cache-demo/README.md

-# Spring Cache - Redis
+# Spring - Redis Cache Demo
 Caching data with Redis and Spring.
 Demonstration of main cache features that Spring offers: @CacheEvict, @CachePut and @Cacheable.

 ### Requirements